playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 By doing this, we're _hinting_ to React that this side effect should only ever run when the `test` variable's _reference_ has changed during a render.

-### Stale Values
+### Stale Values {#stale-values}

-When using a component's variables within `useEffect`, **it's absolutely imperative that we include all of the utilized variables within the `useEffect` array**.
+When using a component's variables within `useEffect`, **it's absolutely imperative that we include all the variables within the `useEffect` array**.

 This is because any variables left outside of `useEffect` will likely result in "stale" data.

-"Stale" data is any data that is out-of-date from the "true"/intended value.
-This occurs when you pass data to a function inside of [a "closure"](https://whatthefuck.is/closure) and do not update the value later.
+"Stale" data is any data out-of-date from the "true"/intended value.
+This occurs when you pass data to a function inside [a "closure"](https://whatthefuck.is/closure) and do not update the value later.

 Take the following code sample: